How to Start a Real Estate Transaction Coordinator Business

 Don’t be afraid to ask for testimonials from your first few clients.
 If you did a good job, ask a broker or real estate agent to write a quick review about the service you provided.

-You can then quote these testimonials on your website or social channels.
+You can then quote these testimonials on your website or social media channels.
 This is also known as social proof.

 Referrals are just as necessary.
-Fortunately, referral marketing is long-established in real estate and no stranger to the clients you’ll be working with.
+Fortunately, referral marketing is long-established in real estate and is no stranger to the clients you’ll be working with.

 Test out referral incentive opportunities such as discounts, free coordination, and other perks for those who refer new clients to you.

-How to Make It in the Real Estate Industry
+How to Make It in the Real Estate Industry with Paperless Pipeline

 If you want to be your own boss, have flexibility, and potentially work from home, this type of business might suit you perfectly.
 Not to mention that you’ll likely make good profits, especially if you follow the steps above.